Linear Model and Extensions: Homework problems

-\paragraph{EHW robust covariance estimator in WLS} We have shown in Section \ref{section::GLS} that the coefficients from WLS are identical to those from OLS with transformed variables.
-Further show that the corresponding HC0 version of EHW covariance estimators are also identical.
+\paragraph{EHW robust covariance estimator in WLS} We have proved in Section \ref{section::GLS} that the coefficients from WLS are identical to those from OLS with transformed variables.
+Further, prove that the corresponding HC0 version of EHW covariance estimators are also identical.

 \paragraph{Invariance of covariance estimators in WLS} Problem \ref{hw08::invariance-ehw01234} states the invariance of covariance estimators in OLS.
 Show that the same result holds for covariance estimators in WLS.